S3-working-group/s3-practical-guide/S3-practical-guide.md

 Evaluating agreements can be as simple as checking that an agreement is still relevant, and there is no objection to keeping it as it is.

-Agreements are often reviewed in *Governance Meetings*, however sometimes it's effective to schedule a dedicated session.
+Agreements are often reviewed in _Governance Meetings_, however sometimes it's more effective to schedule a dedicated session.

 Adjust review frequency as necessary, and review early if required.